Lobster Bisque 101: How To Buy, Cook, And Enjoy Bisque

 Collecting Your Lobster Bisque Ingredients

-While lobster bisque purists out there who say no to vegetables, we find adding vegetables to be a perfectly acceptable and delicious move.
-The veggies most commonly used are onions, celery and tomatoes.
+While lobster bisque purists say no to vegetables, we find adding them to be a perfectly acceptable and delicious move.
+The veggies most commonly used are onions, celery, and tomatoes.
 Unlike the recipe for New England Clam Chowder, another northeastern favorite, lobster bisque does not contain potatoes.

 Most bisque recipes typically involve this set of ingredients:

-The ingredients are not added all at once but in stages inside the saucepan prior to blending the cooked mixture into the right smoothness and viscosity (see the recipe for precise timelines).
-White rice is oftentimes used as a thickening agent but this method can yield annoying clumps, which is why many chefs choose to use flour instead.
+The ingredients are not added all at once, but in stages in the saucepan, before blending the cooked mixture to the desired smoothness and viscosity (see the recipe for precise timelines).
+White rice is often used as a thickener, but this method can yield clumps, so many chefs prefer flour.

 Lobster Bisque Ingredients: Lobster

-If you are using a recipe that calls for live lobsters, the crustacean is usually boiled inside a pot.
+If you are using a recipe that calls for live lobsters, the lobsters are usually boiled in a pot.
 As you’ll see, most recipes do not use the actual lobster meat—just the shells.
 However, if you’d like to add lobster tail to your bisque for a bolder flavor, it must be pureed or finely chopped.

-You can cook the empty lobster shells in butter to draw more flavor out of them to create a richer soup.
-Flatten the surface area of the shells before you cook them so there’s more surface area while you cook.
+You can cook the empty lobster shells in butter to draw out more flavor and create a richer soup.
+Flatten the shells before cooking to increase the surface area.
 If you puree some of the meat right into your bisque, get ready for a deeply luxurious and satisfying soup!

 The 4 Best Lobster Bisque Recipes We’ve Come Across